Minor in Environment

 To obtain a Minor in Environment, students must:

 - register for the Minor online, using Minerva;

-- submit their program of courses already taken and to be taken for the Minor in Environment to the MSE Program Advisor for approval (only courses at the 200-level and above will be approved);
+- submit their program of courses already taken and to be taken for the Minor in Environment to the MSE Program Adviser for approval (only courses at the 200 level and above will be approved);

-- pass all courses counted towards the Minor with a grade of C or higher;
+- pass all courses counted toward the Minor with a grade of C or higher;

 - complete 18 credits from the courses listed under Bachelor of Arts (B.A.) – Minor Concentration Environment (18 credits) or Bachelor of Science (Agricultural and Environmental Sciences) (B.Sc.(Ag.Env.Sc.)) or Bachelor of Science (B.Sc.) – Minor Environment (18 credits) in this publication and which are not otherwise counted towards the student's major program or concentration or a second minor program; and